samueljw/chomped-up/README.md

 # Chomped Up - Foodie Social Media App

 Chomped Up is a social media app that allows food enthusiasts to share, rate, and discover food with friends.
-Built using React Native for frontend, Google Maps API, Google Places API, OpenAI API, and Firestore for backend, it provides a seamless user experience for foodies to connect over cuisine.
+Built using React Native for the frontend, Node.js, Express, Firestore for the backend, and PostgreSQL, Google Maps API, Google Places API, OpenAI API, which provides a seamless user experience for foodies to connect over cuisine.

 ## Features